Swayamjimmy/RescueNet/README.md

 ### HTTP requests fail in a browser

-If you’re calling the HTTP server from a frontend, CORS headers must be correct.
+If you’re calling the HTTP server from a browser-based client, CORS headers must be correct.
 If you see browser CORS errors, check the header names returned by the server.

 ## Development notes

 - PubSub topic naming currently prefixes the room name (see `internal/p2p/pubsub.go`).
 - Messages are broadcast to everyone in the topic; there is no authentication/encryption beyond what libp2p provides by default.

-## License

-No license file is currently included.
-Add one (MIT/Apache-2.0/etc.) if you plan to share this publicly.